Rex Newsome on his grandparents Arthur and Ellen Nunn

 As we were rather tight on with the few shillings we had, we mostly had to rely on someone meeting us, usually Grandad, or one of my cousins.

-Sometimes, instead of getting off at the main station we would continue on for a few hundred yards to the Archer Street station [actually Archer St station is before the main station].
+Sometimes, instead of getting off at the main station we would continue on for a few hundred yards to the Archer Street station [actually Archer St station is before the main station when approved from the north].
 This was only a block away from Campbell Street [they actually lived at 51 Kent St] where Grandma and Grandad lived.

 |Rex's grandparents Arthur and Ellen Nunn.|